Hannah-Abi/Hannah-Abi/README.md

 # Hi there, 👋 I'm Hannah, a maniac in analytics

-I am currently a master's student in Business Analytics in Aalto University and looking for an opportunity to leverage my skills to help company achieneve there goals of optimizing their business.
-The BA program in the Aalto school of business has given me a precious opportunity to work on many projects that are very close to the real-world project in companies from different industries.
+I am currently a master's student in Business Analytics in Aalto University and looking for an opportunity to leverage my skills to help company achieneve there goals of optimizing their business. : Though we as Business Analytics students in Aalto School do not earn the title, I take pride in what I have gained from it as the curriculum includes many courses in statistics, data science, and machine learning, which not only give me a good foundation of mathematics and statistics, but also prepare us with technical skills neccessory to enter any IT field from data science/engineer, machine learning engineer to data analyst or business intelligence analyst.

 ## My interests includes:
 - Data Analytics with several programming languages (Excel, Python, R etc..)